camisatx/RoboticsND/projects/deep_learning/README.md

 The more epochs trained with always increased the model accuracy, however, there is a point of diminishing returns between accuracy and time required.
 I found that after 10 to 20 epochs, the accuracy only improved marginally.
 Every time the number of epochs is doubled, the training time is also doubled.
 Thus, I found that 10 epochs resulted in acceptable scores for the time taken.

 Increasing the steps per epoch and validation only marginally increased the model accuracy, however, they drastically increased the training time.
 Thus it did not make sense to increase them beyond 200 and 50, respectively.
+Conversely, halving the values to 100 and 25, respectively, dramatically hurt the model's performance, while decreasing training time.
+Therefore, I stuck with 200 for the steps per epoch and 50 for the validation steps.

 All of these hyperparameters were evaluated by manual tuning.
 In the future, I will implement either a grid search or a random search to aid this process.